 Learn the most effective strategies for finding a family doctor in Vancouver as well as where to get health care before you have found a family doctor to call your own.

-If you're moving to Vancouver from out of province or from another country, make sure you are enrolled in the BC Medical Services Plan (MSP) and have your BC Care Card before beginning your family doctor search.
+If you're moving to Vancouver from another province or from another country, make sure you are enrolled in the B.C.
+Medical Services Plan and have your B.C.
+Care Card before beginning your family doctor search.

-A family doctor (or general practitioner, "GP") is basically the cornerstone of healthcare in British Columbia.
-Family doctors provide the vast majority of patient care.
-They get to know you and your health history, monitor all of your health conditions, and provide referrals to specialists as needed.
-Many specialists (e.g., dermatologists) will not see patients without a doctor referral.
-While you can get referrals from doctors at a Walk-in Clinic (see below), having your own family doctor ensures continuity of care.
+A family doctor also called a general practitioner or "GP" is basically the cornerstone of health care.
+Family doctors provide a vast majority of patient care.
+They get to know you and your health history, monitor your general health and any chronic conditions, and can provide referrals to specialists as needed.
+Many specialists, like a dermatologist, for example, will not see a patient without a doctor referral.
+While you can get referrals from doctors at a walk-in clinic, if you have your own doctor, in the long run, it's better for your continuity of care.

-For emergencies, call 9-1-1 for an ambulance or go to the emergency room/urgent care at any of these Vancouver hospitals: Vancouver General Hospital, St. Paul’s Hospital, University of B.C., Lions Gate Hospital, BC Women's Hospital.
+For emergencies, call 9-1-1 for an ambulance or go to the emergency room or urgent care center at any of these Vancouver hospitals: Vancouver General Hospital, St. Paul’s Hospital, University of B.C., Lions Gate Hospital, BC Women's Hospital.

 How to Find a Doctor Accepting New Patients

 The biggest hurdle in finding a family doctor is finding one who is accepting new patients.
 There are several strategies you can employ to find a new doctor.

 - Go to a walk-in clinic and ask there if they know any doctors who are accepting new patients.

 - Search online via the College of Physicians & Surgeons of British Columbia.

 - Search online via the Vancouver, B.C.
 Doctor Directory.